Quick Answer

 Planning A Move?
 Here’s What You Should Know To Determine If Renters Insurance Is Right For You

 If you already have renters insurance in place, it’s simple to have your coverage switched from one address to the next.
-If you’re thinking about signing up for renters insurance for the first time, there are many good reasons to do so.
+If you’re thinking about signing up for the first time, there are many good reasons to do so.
 According to the Insurance Information Institute’s renters insurance research, the share of renters carrying a policy has grown steadily over the past decade as landlords and tenants alike recognize its value.

 Key Takeaways